CumulusNetworks/docs/content/cumulus-linux-512/Monitoring-and-Troubleshooting/Network-Troubleshooting/_index.md

 ## Print Route Trace with traceroute

-Use the `traceroute` tool for network troubleshooting, identifying routing issues, measuring latency, mapping network paths, detecting performance bottlenecks, and diagnosing connectivity problems.
+Use the traceroute tool for network troubleshooting, identifying routing issues, measuring latency, mapping network paths, detecting performance bottlenecks, and diagnosing connectivity problems.

 You send traceroute packets to a destination to which you want to trace the route.
 You can specify either an IP address or a domain name.
 In addition, you can specify the following options:
 - The hop count (the maximum number of hops).
 You can specify a value between 1 and 255.
-- The `traceroute` packet size in bytes.
+- The traceroute packet size in bytes.
 You can specify a value between 28 and 65000 bytes.
 - The source IP address to use for sending the `traceroute` packets.
 - The layer 4 protocol packets to send.
 You can specify ICMP, TCP, or UDP.

-{{< tabs "TabID15 ">}}
+{{< tabs "TabID167 ">}}
 {{< tab "NVUE Commands ">}}

 The following example validates the path to destination 10.10.10.10.